Substance, Surrender, and the Ceiling of Development

 Fear as Compass

-A reflection on the paradox of moving toward fear and pain as a path to freedom, and why hope for something future can become an obstacle to the well-being available now.
+A reflection on the paradox of moving toward pain and fear as a path to freedom, and why hope for the future can become an obstacle to well-being that is available only now.

 dialogue

-A student describes how recognizing the repetitive belief systems that accompany fear has helped them return to direct experience, leading to a discussion about the physiological roots of emotional patterning and what happens when we learn to feel safe with fear and pain.
+A student describes how recognizing the repetitive belief systems that accompany fear helps them return to direct experience, and the teacher explains the physiological basis of these protective patterns and how safety emerges from sitting with what we've been conditioned to avoid.

 dialogue